topasmusic/diamondrails/README.md

   - Powered rails are also recommended for going uphill and downhill so you don't go flying off the track.
 - Ideally, tracks should be straight and flat.
 - The rails are actually not as expensive as you might think, as a couple diamond/enhanced diamond rails can give a minecart enough momentum for hundreds of blocks, or thousands for netherite rails.

-## Potential future additions
-- Copper rails; I did see [a mod](https://modrinth.com/mod/thecopperrail) which added copper rails with a "directional" function which could be interesting but I guess if you want that you can just get that mod yourself, it probably (untested) works with this mod
-- Possibly outright buff default vanilla rail speed
-- Uphill/downhill/corners on the mod's rails
-- _I also need to slightly fix up the code as I messed up in the naming of the mod.
-It should be seefourr.diamond.rails and not diamond.rails.seefourr, as this results in "diamond" appearing first in the mod's files instead of "seefourr". :(.
-But it doesn't affect gameplay so this will probably stay on the backburner for a while._

-## Notes on Minecart Experimental Changes
-I've seen the recent snapshot and the experimental minecart changes and I hope at least the improvements to minecart movement, derailing and of course the speed changes make it into the base game.
-I  do intend to do either or both of the following:
-- look through the experimental datapack and yoink their code in some way
-- make future iterations of the mod use Mojang's form of rail code if possible and then implement the current mod's features as is.
-If I can I will try and make the mod's speeds customisable via gamerule